 CLEO 1-D KiD Test Case

 The 1-D KiD test case uses the PYMPDATA libray alongside CLEO SDM.
-To run CLEO’s C++ code alongside PYMPDATA, we first make the pycleo Python module using pybind11.
+To run CLEO’s C++ code alongside PYMPDATA, we first make the CLEO’s python bindings (Python module called cleo_python_bindings) using pybind11.

 Creating The Python Bindings

-To build the python bindings for CLEO you can simply do `` cmake -S ./cleo_1dkid/ -B ./build && cd build && make pycleo``.
+To build the python bindings for CLEO you can simply do `` cmake -S ./cleo_1dkid/ -B ./build && cd build && make cleo_python_bindings``.
 However, you need to have certain requirements fulfilled first (compiler versions etc.).
-On Levante, we therefore reccomend you use the bash helper script cleo_1dkid/scripts/bash/compile_pycleo_levante.sh instead of directly calling cmake.
+On Levante, we therefore reccomend you use the bash helper script cleo_1dkid/scripts/bash/compile_cleo_python_bindings_levante.sh instead of directly calling cmake.

 First activate the python environment you want to use, e.g. micromamba activate superdrops-in-action.
 Then call the helper script with the source and build directories you want to use, e.g.